alazaroc/blog-web-code/_posts/en/2024-10-13-immediate-impact-quick-wins-for-each-pillar-of-the-aws-well-architected-framework.md

   - **Enable AWS Security Hub best practice standards**: Quickly configure built-in best practice standards in Security Hub to assess compliance and detect potential security gaps.
   - **Enable Amazon GuardDuty**: Turn on Amazon GuardDuty for threat detection and monitoring unauthorized activities in real-time.
   - **Enable MFA**: Implement multi-factor authentication across all AWS accounts.
-  - **Turn on AWS Config**: Continuously evaluate the compliance of your AWS resources using AWS Config rules.
+  - **Turn on AWS Config**: Use AWS Config rules to continuously evaluate the compliance of your AWS resources.
   - **Enable EBS default encryption** for new volumes.

 - **Other important recommendations**: